XRPLF/xrpl-dev-portal/content/tutorials/use-simple-xrp-payments/reliable-transaction-submission.md

 ### Transaction Timeline

-The XRP Ledger provides several APIs for submitting transactions, including [`rippled`](reference-rippled.html), and [RippleAPI](rippleapi-reference.html).
+The XRP Ledger provides several APIs for submitting transactions, including [`rippled` API](rippled-api.html), and [RippleAPI](rippleapi-reference.html).
 Regardless of the API used, the transaction is applied to the ledger as follows.

 1. An account owner creates and signs a transaction.
 2. The owner submits the transaction to the network as a candidate transaction.